 - What is the status of Electronic Records Archive (ERA)?
 What is its purpose?
 How much progress has been made in its implementation?

 - How is NARA keeping up with Freedom of Information Act (FOIA) requests?
-Is it true that FOIA requests governmentwide are backed up?ns at
+Is it true that FOIA requests governmentwide are backed up?

 Read his answers to these and other questions at INTERVIEW with David Ferriero: A New Mission for the Librarian Archivist at NARA.